Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 ## Support

 GitHub issues will be used for tracking requests and bugs.
-For questions go to [forums.xilinx.com](http://forums.xilinx.com/).
+For questions, go to [forums.xilinx.com](http://forums.xilinx.com/).

 <hr class="sphinxhide"></hr>